xlsynth/bedrock-rtl/bazel/verilog_rules.md

 rule_verilog_fpv_test(<a href="#rule_verilog_fpv_test-name">name</a>, <a href="#rule_verilog_fpv_test-deps">deps</a>, <a href="#rule_verilog_fpv_test-defines">defines</a>, <a href="#rule_verilog_fpv_test-elab_only">elab_only</a>, <a href="#rule_verilog_fpv_test-opts">opts</a>, <a href="#rule_verilog_fpv_test-params">params</a>, <a href="#rule_verilog_fpv_test-tool">tool</a>, <a href="#rule_verilog_fpv_test-top">top</a>)
 </pre>

 Runs Verilog/SystemVerilog compilation and formal verification in one command.
 This rule should be used for simple formal unit tests.
+Needs BAZEL_VERILOG_RUNNER_TOOL environment variable to be set correctly.

 **ATTRIBUTES**